Professor Sunny Collings

 A University of Otago graduate, Sunny has a background as a clinician and researcher, having practiced as a Consultant Psychiatrist for over 25 years, and led a research team at the University of Otago Wellington.
 Her own research focuses on suicide and suicide prevention from a critical perspective.

-Director, Business Operations and Chief Financial Officer
+Director, Operations and Investments

 Dr Tania Pocock